Create and Connect to a PostgreSQL Database

 Apply for the preview.

-Render offers fully managed PostgreSQL for encrypted, scalable storage and retrieval of relational data.
+Render provides fully managed PostgreSQL databases for encrypted, scalable storage of relational data.

 Quickstarts